 Child Custody TRUSTED ADVICE.
 UNWAVERING ADVOCACY.

-Child Custody Attorney in Newark
+Newark Child Custody Attorney

 Child Custody Lawyers Serving Newark, Morristown, and New York

-At Ehrlich, Petriello, Gudin, Plaza & Reed, Attorneys at Law, our child custody attorneys can provide sound legal counsel regarding any of the following issues related to you, your children and your divorce or separation from the children's other parent:
+At Ehrlich, Petriello, Gudin, Plaza & Reed, Attorneys at Law, our Newark child custody attorneys can provide sound legal counsel regarding any of the following issues related to you, your children and your divorce or separation from the children's other parent:

 • Joint or sole legal custody